influxdata/telegraf/plugins/inputs/mongodb/README.md

   ## Specifies plugin behavior regarding disconnected servers
   ## Available choices :
   ##   - error: telegraf will return an error on startup if one the servers is unreachable
-  ##   - skip: telegraf will skip unreachable servers on startup and on gather
+  ##   - skip: telegraf will skip unreachable servers on both startup and gather
   # disconnected_servers_behavior = "error"
 ```